 National Movie Screening and Discussion of "Priceless" on April 5th

-Earth Week is a campus-wide, week-long series of events dedicated to increasing environmental awareness and engaging students in current sustainability issues.
-This year’s Earth Week aims to foster a positive relationship between our society and our planet with the theme of “Standing Together: Taking Action in our Community and Environment”.
-With this theme, we want to focus on the importance of integrating social justice into sustainability and environmental issues.
-Ultimately, it is our goal to promote action and sustainability, through the mission statement that we are stronger when we stand together.
+Earth Week is a campuswide, week-long series of events dedicated to increasing environmental awareness and engaging students in current sustainability issues.
+This year’s Earth Week aims to foster a positive relationship between our society and our planet with the theme of “Standing Together: Taking Action in our Community and Environment.”
+With this theme, the organizers want to focus on the importance of integrating social justice into sustainability and environmental issues.
+Ultimately, it is their goal to promote action and sustainability, through the mission statement that we are stronger when we stand together.
 Check out the Earth Week 2017 homepage to find out more.
 Rachel Carson College Highlights are listed below.

 Eco Fest on Monday, April 17 from 11 am to 2 pm